Vector-mayu/React-JS/DAY2/readme.md

 Role of Bundler
 -> A software bundler's role is to take all the files and assets of a project, like JavaScript, CSS, and images, and combine them into one or more optimized files (bundles) for the browser

+-> Bundler optimizes my code by wrapping up into a single file